 Today these villages and their people still exist and are called Bali Aga, meaning ‘original Balinese’.
 They have been on the island before the migration of the Hindu-Javanese who fled from Java to Bali.

-The Bali Aga people live a very isolated life and hardly interact with the other Balinese.
+The Bali Aga people live a very isolated life.
+They hardly interact with the other Balinese.
 The culture and language have remained unchanged throughout history and are different compared to other communities on the island.
-The most accessible Bali Aga village is Tenganan which is located near Candidasa in the Karangasem regency.
+The most accessible Bali Aga village is Tenganan located near Candidasa in the Karangasem regency.

 Especially the Javanese priests Nirartha and Astapaka had great influence on the development of holy places and temples on the island.
 Once they had fled from Java to Bali they left their traces making Balinese society what it is today with numerous festivals, offerings and ceremonies.